 Employee entitlements to annual leave are recognized when they accrue to employees.
-A provision is made for the estimated liability for annual leave as a result of services rendered by employees up to the balance shoot date i) Revenue by segment a) Cleaning Service
+A provision is made for the estimated liability for annual leave as a result of services rendered by employees up to the balance sheet date.

 3.8 Revenue